Last Updated on Oct 22, 2024 by Vanessa Sequeira

 New semiconductor factory construction

-Overview of the semiconductor industry in India
+Overview of the Semiconductor Industry in India

 Currently, India imports 100% of its semiconductors, majorly from Taiwan, China, Korea, and Vietnam.
 This results in a huge import value of ~$24 bn.
 The Ministry of Electronics and Information Technology estimates that India’s semiconductor market will grow to $63 bn, four times the current market, by 2026.
-And with the 5G rollout around the corner, the demand for semiconductors may break the ceiling.
+And with the 5G rollout around the corner, the semiconductor demand may break the ceiling.

-How is India planning to address the global semiconductor shortage?
+How is India Planning to Address the Global Semiconductor Shortage?

 1. Funds sanctioned under the PLI scheme

 The government has earmarked Rs.
 76,000 cr. in the Production-linked Incentive (PLI) scheme for semiconductor and display manufacturing.
 Of the sanction amount, Rs.
 2.3 lakh cr. is reserved to encourage the domestic manufacturing of semiconductors.
+This will significantly benefit Indian chip manufacturers and bolster the semiconductor business in India.

 1. Semicon India Program

 1. Multinational mining company Vedanta announced a joint venture with Taiwanese-based Foxconn.
-It has also signed two Memorandum of Understanding (MoUs) with the Government of Gujarat to set up a semiconductor and related facilities in Ahmedabad.
+It has also signed two Memorandum of Understanding (MoUs) with the Government of Gujarat to set up semiconductor and related facilities in Ahmedabad.

 2. Tata Motors and Tejas Networks Ltd joined hands with Japan-based chipmaker Renesas Electronics Corp to design, develop, and manufacture Renesas’ semiconductor solutions for emerging markets, including India.